 JSPS Postdoctoral Fellow, University of Tokyo

-I am a JSPS postdoctoral researcher at University of Tokyo (History and Philosophy of Science Lab), Japan.
-My host researcher is Professor Naoya FUJIKAWA.
-My current research project is entitled, "Moral obligation to explicate semantic rules of one's language."
+I am a researcher in philosophy based at the University of Tokyo, Japan (JSPS postdoctoral fellow, History and Philosophy of Science Lab).
+My current research project is entitled, "Moral obligation to explicate semantic rules of the language one speaks."

-I obtained a Ph.D in philosophy at the University of Connecticut, U.S.A., in the Summer of 2021.
-My dissertation explores philosophical issues concerning lexical semantic knowledge and its expression in action (please see "research" page for more details).
-My current research project is an attempt to bring descriptive issues that I addressed in the dissertation into more practical, specifically, ethical, contexts.
+In my dissertation, I explored philosophical issues concerning lexical semantic knowledge and its expression in action (please see "research" page for more details).
+My current research project is an attempt to bring descriptive issues that I addressed in the dissertation into practical, specifically, ethical, contexts.

 My academic interests include philosophy of language (esp. foundational issues about meaning), philosophy of mind (esp. concepts and intentionality), action theory, epistemology, and meta-ethics (esp. semantics and pragmatics of normative language).